 Sarah McLean is an inspiring contemporary meditation teacher, makes meditation accessible to everyone.
 She has been featured in the New York Times, and Phoenix Woman magazine calls her “an inspirational and dynamic teacher”

 She has been teaching meditation since the early 90s and has worked with some of today’s great teachers, including Deepak Chopra, Byron Katie, Debbie Ford, and Gary Zukav.

-how to find fulfillment in life, how to find fulfillment, finding fulfillment in life, think simple now, how to find fulfillment in your life, how to find fullfillment in life, how to find inner fulfillment, how to get fulfillment in life, meditate, meditation
+how to find fulfillment in life, how to find fulfillment, finding fulfillment in life, think simple now, how to get fulfillment out of life, finding purpose and fulfilment, sarah_mclean, inner fulfillment, HowtoFindFulfillment(withSarahMcLean), how to find fullfilment in life

 Like this article?
 Sign up for updates

 Think Simple Now delivers weekly self-reflective, inspiring stories from real people.
 Join our empowering community: Entering your Email below and click Subscribe.